-Youth activists and leaders in South and West Kordofan have expressed their resentment at “the negative role played by native administrators [community leaders working at management posts for the government] in the lives of local communities”, and complain of the administrators’ allegiance to the Khartoum government.
+Youth activists and leaders in South and West Kordofan have expressed their resentment at “the negative role played by Native Administration leaders in the lives of local communities”, and complain of the administrators’ allegiance to the Khartoum government.

-Journalist and researcher Ahmed Mukhtar told Radio Dabanga “The native administrations have been politicised since the Salvation regime [of President Omar Al Bashir] came to power in 1989.
+Journalist and researcher Ahmed Mukhtar told Radio Dabanga “The Native Administration has been politicised since the Salvation regime [of President Omar Al Bashir] came to power in 1989.
 It has appointed its affiliates to government posts and imposed them on all tribes and communities living in the region”.

-Mukhtar explained that most of the leaders of the native administrations are leaders of government-backed militias and officials at various ministries, thus giving up their basic role in the life of the communities and addressing the various issues for which the native administration has been established, namely resolving disputes, demarcation of the borders, caring for tribal communities and preserving customs and traditions.
+Mukhtar explained that most of the current Native Administration leaders are commanders of government-backed militias and officials at various ministries, thus giving up their basic role in the life of the communities and addressing the various issues for which the native administration has been established, namely resolving disputes, demarcation of the borders, caring for tribal communities and preserving customs and traditions.

 He criticised the negative roles played by the native administrators in South Kordofan, especially with regard to issues of peace and stopping the war.

 He told Radio Dabanga that the native administrators have stood by the government, declare their blessing for the war in the state, and do not listen in return to the demands of the communities to stop the war.
 This is in addition to their contribution to arming communities in South Kordofan, assisting mining companies accused of using harmful substances to the health of man and the environment, and abandoning the demand for the basic services of their communities.

 Amir Ismail Hamedein, a Native Administration leader in West Kordofan denied that they abandoned their responsibilities towards their communities,